ikraj5120/monty-monty/README.md

 and behind other two are goats.
 Below are the rules.
   i.
 Choose one door.
   ii.
 Monty will show you one of other two doors and ask you if you want to switch your choice. iii.
-Finally, if you will get a Car or a goat behind the door of your final choice.
+Make your choice again, or stay with previous choice. iv.
+Finally, You will get a Car or a goat behind the door of your final choice.

 1. Monty Hall Simulation(monty_hall_simulation.py):
   Calculate the number of wins in case if you make the switch or if you dont switch.